vishaldhole173/pro-stream-documentation/Technical/Pipeline-Types/AWS-Elemental-MediaLive/elemental-media-live.md

-# Elemental Media Live
+# Elemental MediaLive

 ## Overview
-Medialive channels use the following AWS media services for streaming events.
+MediaLive channels use the following AWS media services for streaming events.
 Do not confuse it with AWS Elemental MediaLive.
-We call it Medialive because we think this service does the heavy lifting task of encoding streams.
+We call it MediaLive because we think this service does the heavy lifting task of encoding streams.

 ### 1. AWS Elemental MediaLive
 Encode live video for broadcast and streaming to any device.
 AWS Elemental MediaLive is a broadcast-grade live video processing service.